biz-dev-ops/use-case-generator/README.md

 # Use-case generator

-> Use-case first development: first create the use-case specification and secondly create an Open API specification which references the use-case parameters.
+> Use-case first development: first create the use-case specification and then create the adapter specification which expose the use-case.

+With use-case first development instead of API first development we are solving the following problems:

+1. **API blind spots**: Not all use-cases are exposed via a REST API.
+2. **Manual use-case generation**: Use-cases are created manually introducing the risk that they do not align with business (requirements).
+3. **Mapping hell**: Because the API generated models live in an adapter layer they cannot be used in the domain layer.
+The same models need to be created in, and mapped to, the domain layer resulting in unnecessary use of scarce development resources.

+## Solution

-The generator parses a YAML file which contain a use-case description.
-Json-schema is used to specify the use-case parameters.
-The parsed use-case specification is used to generate the use-case interface as well as the parameter models.
+The code generator parses a YAML file which contain a use-case description.
+Json-schema is used to specify the use-case parameters and response.
+The parsed use-case specification is used to generate the use-case interface as well as the parameter and response models.

 ```yaml
 name: use case 1